edvilme/chrome-quizzer/README.md

 ### Side Panel Features

-1. **Navigate to any article** on the web (blog posts, news articles, documentation, etc.) in any language
+1. **Navigate to any article or PDF** on the web (blog posts, news articles, documentation, PDF files, etc.) in any language
 2. **Click the Chrome Quizzer icon** in your toolbar to open the side panel
 3. **Wait for processing** - The extension will:
    - Extract the article content